giralt/draft-contreras-alto-service-edge/draft-contreras-alto-service-edge.md

 combination of resources in terms of virtual CPU, RAM, disk, and bandwidth for the management interface.

-* *Optional storage extension (S):* Allows to request additional storage capacity.
+* *Optional storage extension (S):* Used to request additional storage capacity.

 * *Optional hardware acceleration characteristics (A):*
-To request specific acceleration capabilities for improving the performance of the infrastructure.
+Used to request specific acceleration capabilities for improving the performance of the application.

 The naming convention of an instance is thus encoded as T.I.F.S.A.

 # Usage of ALTO for Service Placement

-ALTO can assist the deployment of a service or application on a specific flavor or instance of the computing substrate by taking into consideration network cost metrics.
+ALTO can assist the deployment of a service on a specific flavor or instance of the computing substrate by taking into consideration network cost metrics.
 A generic and primary approach is to take into account metrics related to the computing environment, such as availability of resources, unitary cost of those resources, etc.

-Nevertheless, the function or application to be deployed on top of a given flavor is interconnected outside the computing environment where it is deployed, also requiring to guarantee transport network requirements to ensure the application performance, such as bandwidth, latency, etc.
+Nevertheless, the function or application to be deployed on top of a given flavor must also be interconnected outside the computing environment where it is deployed, therefore requiring the necessary network resources to satisfy application performance requirements such as bandwidth or latency.

-The objective then is to leverage on ALTO to provide information about the more convenient execution environments to deploy virtualized network functions or applications, allowing
+The objective then is to leverage ALTO to provide information about the more convenient execution environments to deploy virtualized network functions or applications, allowing